PRASANNAPATIL12/LeadFlow.AI/README.md

-# Firebase Studio

-This is a NextJS starter in Firebase Studio.

-To get started, take a look at src/app/page.tsx.
+# Agentic AI Platform for B2B Sales

+This project is an agentic AI platform designed to enhance B2B sales processes.
+It leverages a monorepo structure with TurboRepo to manage various applications and shared libraries.